 My name is Matt Miller and I love mountain biking!

-I grew up in the family business, and started building, repairing and selling bikes when I was 11 years old.
+I grew up in the family bike shop, and started building, repairing and selling bikes when I was 10 years old in Nazareth, PA, USA.
 I started MTB racing in 2001, which led to a long pursuit at being a pro racer.
+During this time, I raced for and co-managed the Giant Mid-Atlantic Off-Road team, focusing on XCO and Enduro.
 After a few years struggling for my big break, I decided to go to university to study Exercise Science so I could learn how to train more effectively.

-I still ride and race, and love nothing more than rooty, rocky trails!
+I still live in New Zealand and love nothing more than rooty, rocky trails!